 SJP and CA are funded by a Science and Technology Facilities Council (STFC) grant.
-CA acknowledges the support provided by the National Science Foundation under Grant No. AST-1613472.
-The Liverpool Telescope is operated on the island of La Palma by Liverpool John Moores University in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias with financial support from the STFC.
+CA acknowledges the support provided by the National Science Foundation (NSF) under Grant No. AST-1613472.
+The LT is operated on the island of La Palma by Liverpool John Moores University in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias with financial support from the STFC.
 This paper makes use of data from Las Cumbres Observatory and the Supernova Key Project.
 DAH, CM, and GH are supported by NSF grant number 1313484.
 Research by DJS and L.T. is supported by NSF grant AST-1412504 and AST-1517649.
 Research at Lick Observatory is partially supported by a generous gift from Google.
-Funding for the LJT has been provided by the Chinese Academy of Sciences (CAS) and the People's Government of Yunnan Province.
-The LJT is jointly operated and administrated by Yunnan Observatories and Center for Astronomical Mega-Science, CAS.
-J.-J. Zhang is supported by National Science Foundation of China (NSFC, grants 11403096 and 11773067), the Youth Innovation Promotion Association of the CAS, the Western Light Youth Project, and the Key Research Program of the CAS (Grant NO. KJZD-EW-M06).
+Funding for the Lijiang 2.4 m telescope (LJT) has been provided by the Chinese Academy of Sciences (CAS) and the People's Government of Yunnan Province.
+The LJT is jointly operated and administrated by Yunnan Observatories and Center for Astronomical Mega-Science (CAS).
+J.-J. Zhang is supported by National Science Foundation of China (NSFC, grants 11403096 and 11773067), the Youth Innovation Promotion Association of the CAS, the Western Light Youth Project, and the Key Research Program of the CAS (grant no. KJZD-EW-M06).
 Finally, we thank the anonymous referee for their time, consideration, and patience.